Visit Finland - Juho Kuva

 Our guide to Restaurants in Helsinki

-Our Finnish Destination Specialist, Asko offers his suggestions for dining in his home town.
+One of our Finnish Destination Specialists offers his suggestions for dining in his home town.

 On my short home visits to Helsinki, I search out for real Finnish food that I crave when I am away.
-Staying close to the heart of Helsinki, my favourite hotel, Hotel GLO Kluuvi is surrounded by some local traditional favourites and I would love to share these spots with you.
+Staying close to the heart of Helsinki, my favourite hotel, Hotel GLO Kluuvi - now called Hobo Hotel Helsinki - is surrounded by some local traditional favourites and I would love to share these spots with you.

 Fazer Café

-This is a must visit café/bakery in Helsinki.
-Fazer is well known in Finland for the chocolates and this is their flagship store established in 1891 and the starting place for the famous Fazer brand.
-From here you can not only purchase chocolates but enjoy breakfast, lunch, cakes, coffees and also a Sunday brunch.
-I recommend ‘Skagen’ with smoked salmon and prawns, just what I was craving.
+This is a must-visit café/bakery in Helsinki.
+Fazer is well known in Finland for its chocolates, and this flagship store was established in 1891 as the starting place for the famous Fazer brand.
+Here, you can not only purchase chocolates but also enjoy breakfast, lunch, cakes, coffees, and Sunday brunch.
+I recommend the 'Skagen' with smoked salmon and prawns — just what I crave.
+The main location is at Kluuvikatu 3.

 Local Helsinki Fish Market

-Be sure to visit the local Helsinki harbour, called Kauppatori in Finnish.
-It’s only about 200 metres from the Hotel GLO Kluuvi.
-At the Harbour you will find a traditional fish market including a good selection of lunch options such as fried Baltic herrings, reindeer stew or even hot dogs.
-This market is also good place to get some Finnish souvenirs such as reindeer skins.
+Be sure to visit the local Helsinki harbour, called Kauppatori in Finnish, just about 200 metres from the Hobo Hotel.
+At the harbour, you will find a traditional fish market with a good selection of lunch options such as fried Baltic herrings, reindeer stew, or even hot dogs.
+This market is also a good place to get Finnish souvenirs such as reindeer skins.

 Finnish Fish Soup